fgauna12/fgauna12.github.io/_posts/2020-03-01-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-2.md

 But, this is what happens here.

 First, we package the Helm chart using Helm 2 commands.
-We also override the app version and the chart version with the build number to be fancy.
+We also override the app version with the build number.
 It would be useful to know from which build this chart was generated.
-Although, it might be wiser to have a SemVer version.
+For the chart version, it would be up to the authors to change it using a SemVer version.

 Secondly, we move the packaged helm chart to the staging directory.
-It could be useful to publish it as a build artifact.

-Lastly, we push the Helm chart using the Azure CLI ACR Helm commands.
-And, we're done.
+Then, we push the Helm chart using the Azure CLI ACR Helm commands.

-So, although it looks easy, you might run into some snags because of the preview nature. \
+So, although it looks easy, you might run into some snags because of the preview nature.
-\

 Best of luck.